micheles/micheles.github.io/_posts/2014-06-15-the-numbers-for-japan.md

 sites the ground motion field generation takes a negligible amount of time.

+The computation wrote 55 GB of data, obtained by measuring the full size of the database before and the full size after.
+That assumes that no other procedures where writing or purging the database.

 You can see all the numbers in the table below:

 operation | cumulative time